-Don’t have time to read the whole article?
-Estimate how much office space you need in the click of a button with our handy office space calculator.
+If you don’t have time to read the whole article, you can estimate how much office space you need in the click of a button with our handy office space calculator.

 Approximately how much office space is needed per employee?

-High rents in London mean many companies opt for the more cost-efficient ratio of 70-80 sq.ft. per person.
-They are able to do this is by adopting space-saving solutions like minimising storage facilities and replacing individual desks with benches.
+High rents in Central London mean many companies opt for the more cost-efficient ratio of 70-80 sq.ft. per person.
+This allows for more efficient use of space and many companies adopt space-saving solutions like minimising storage facilities and replacing individual desks with benches.

 In areas with lower rents (e.g. outside of main cities), the opposite trend can be observed: with more bang for your buck, employees can enjoy more desk space.